City Research Online

 Publication Type: Book Section

-Additional Information: This is a draft of a chapter that has been accepted for publication by Oxford University Press in the forthcoming book Interdisciplinary Perspectives and Advances in Understanding Adaptive Memory edited by M. P. Toglia, H. Otgaar, J. Altarriba, and B. Erickson due for publication in 2023.
+Additional Information: This is a draft of a chapter that has published by Oxford University Press in the forthcoming book Interdisciplinary Perspectives and Advances in Understanding Adaptive Memory edited by M. P. Toglia, H. Otgaar, J. Altarriba, and B. Erickson published on 22 October 2024.

 Subjects: B Philosophy.
 Psychology.
 Religion > BF Psychology